169004889/flux_train_finetune/README.md

 # 7.Loading self-training FLUX.1 model for AI painting.
 After the FLUX.1 model fine-tuning training is completed, the model weights will be saved in the output_dir path we set before.
 Next, you can use ComfyUI or webui as a framework to load FLUX.1 fine-tuning model for AI painting.
 This part needs to use ComfyUI or webui framework.
 If I have time, I can supplement it later here, mainly to see if I can remember it.
-In addition, there is a LoRA model based on FLUX.1 training, and you can supplement it later.
+In addition, there is a LoRA model based on FLUX.1 training, and I can supplement it later.